BFF Editing

 Picture

-Lisa Poisso - editor and book coach - has written a lovely article explaining why perfection is not possible: Why Did the Editor Miss Errors in Your Book?
-Among other excellent articles is: The Author's Guide to Hiring an Editor.
+Lisa Poisso, editor and book coach, has written a lovely article explaining why perfection is not possible: Why Did the Editor Miss Errors in Your Book?
+Among other excellent articles is: The Writer's Guide to Hiring an Editor.

 Literary Devices is a website that not only lists and explains literary devices and terms, and grammatical terms, but also offers poem analysis, a very comprehensive list and analysis of common phrases (bated breath, the lady doth protest too much, silence is golden, etc.), and essay writing descriptions.
 One of my favorite articles is the discussion of literary perspectives.